Welcome to a huge guide on advertising psychology.

 If you’re interested in the psychology of commercials, you can watch this video — where I explain some sneaky principles:

 However, this guide will focus on static advertisements.
-Whether you’re creating a print ad for a magazine or a banner ad on Facebook, you’ll learn some psychological tricks to make it more effective.
+Whether it’s a print ad for a magazine or a banner ad on Facebook, you’ll learn psychological tricks that make it more effective.

 Table of Contents